mitchellkrogza/nginx-ultimate-bad-bot-blocker/README.md

 Rather check out the awesome [Referer Spam Blocker](https://referrerspamblocker.com) for Google Analytics which uses a collaborated source of spam domains and automatically adds all the filters to your Analytics sites for you in 2 easy clicks and it is FREE.

+##Blocking Spam Domains Using Google Webmaster Tools

+I have added the creation of a Google Disavow text file called google-disavow.txt.
+This file can be used in Google's Webmaster
+Tools to block all these domains out as spammy or bad links.
+Use with caution.

 # IT FORKING WORKS !!!